wp-plugins/fields-framework/readme.txt

 * Custom [Widgets](http://codex.wordpress.org/WordPress_Widgets)
 * User Profiles

-Sections for Posts and Pages can also be displayed conditionally depending on whether a Page uses a certain [Page Template](http://codex.wordpress.org/Page_Templates) or whether a Post uses a certain [Post Format](http://codex.wordpress.org/Post_Formats)
+Sections for Posts and Pages can also be displayed conditionally depending on whether a Page uses a certain [Page Template](http://codex.wordpress.org/Page_Templates) or whether a Post uses a certain [Post Format](http://codex.wordpress.org/Post_Formats).
+Sections can also be displayed conditionally depending on the Post IDs, Titles or Slugs.

 * The plugin supports client side validation using JavaScript
 * The plugin can also be placed inside a theme.
 This is useful if you would like to bundle this plugin with a theme